sentioxyz/docs/quickstart.md

 ## Step 2: Create a Project (optional)

-By default, Sentio will create an empty "default" project for you, if you want to have a default project ID, then click "**Create Project**" on the project selector.
-In addition, our CLI can also automatically create a project for you.
+We recommend you to create project via clicking "**Create Project**" on the project selector.
+Though this is optional because our CLI can also automatically create a project for you upon uploading.

 <figure><img src="https://raw.githubusercontent.com/sentioxyz/docs/main/.gitbook/assets/createProject.gif" alt=""><figcaption></figcaption></figure>